cal-itp/benefits/docs/configuration/environment-variables.md

 The first steps of the Getting Started guide mention [creating an `.env` file][getting-started_create-env].

 The sections below outline in more detail the application environment variables that you may want to override, and their purpose.
+In App Service, this is more generally called the ["configuration"][app-service-config].

 See other topic pages in this section for more specific environment variable configurations.
+See [benefits-secrets][benefits-secrets] for values.

 ## Docker